This post may contain affiliate links. I promise I won’t recommend anything I wouldn’t use myself.

 Bad days will come

+Above all, do not be ashamed of your bad days.
+Stop.
+What you are fighting is a chronic illness that permeates every last facet of your life.
+You win some days, you lose others.
+Take the day off, even though you may not want to.
+You are your most precious resource.
 Sometimes to reclaim our sanity we have to take extreme measures.
-I walked away from a job because every day I was there I had panic attacks which affected my performance and became a continual source of stress for me.
+Once, I walked away from a job because every day I was there I had panic attacks which affected my performance and became a continual source of stress for me.

 Was it hard financially?
 You bet your ass.

 The only way you are going to come out on the other side of this unscathed is to get incredibly real.
 Start today.
 I’ll be right there with you.